 When is Marvel's Avengers coming out?

-At E3 2019, Square Enix announced that Marvel's Avengers will release on May 15, 2020 for PC, PS4, Xbox One, and Google Stadia.
+Square Enix originally announced a May 2020 date for Marvel's Avengers.
+It has since been delayed until September 4th, 2020 for PC, PS4, Xbox One, and Google Stadia.

 The Marvel's Avengers 18-minute gameplay demo is finally live